-When you think of how optimal nutrition impacts your child's health, their bones may not be your first concern.
+Your child’s bone health might not be your first concern when you think of how optimal nutrition impacts your kids’ health.
 After all, osteoporosis largely affects older adults.
 But, with children building about 40 percent of their bone mass between the ages of 9 to 14, and reaching 90 percent of their peak bone mass by age 18 (for girls) and age 20 (for boys), bone health absolutely is a health issue for kids.

 What Builds Healthy Bones?

 Sun exposure triggers vitamin D production, but this can vary greatly with skin pigmentation, season and geography.
-If you live in the Northern United States, there is a good chance you won't get enough sun exposure in winter for adequate vitamin D production.
-Also, sunlight exposure increases risk of skin cancer and sunscreen blocks vitamin D production.
-There is some limited natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
+If you live in the northern United States, there is a good chance you won't get enough sun exposure in winter for adequate vitamin D production.
+Also, sunlight exposure increases the risk of skin cancer and sunscreen blocks vitamin D production.
+There are just a few natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
 You can find vitamin D in fortified sources such as orange juice, milk and some non-dairy beverages.
 Talk with your pediatrician about giving kids vitamin D supplements to reach the recommended 600 IU per day.

-Look for food sources of this vitamin, such as almonds, spinach, black beans, edamame, peanut butter, avocado, whole-wheat bread and kidney beans.
+Look for food sources of this mineral, such as almonds, spinach, black beans, edamame, peanut butter, avocado, whole-wheat bread and kidney beans.